tamaragevorgyan/gettyimages-api/documentation/endpoints/search/SearchForImages.md

 requirements and comply with image partner contracts based on the end user's billing country.

-###Reducing response times
-To significantly reduce the size of the JSON response payload for the SearchForImages operation, and thus improve the speed of the response, specify a value of “AssetFamily” for the “RefinementOptionsSet” parameter.
-RefinementOptions is a set of image attributes applicable to the result set returned by SearchForImages.
-These attributes can be passed into subsequent SearchForImages requests to reduce the size of the request.
-If you do not plan on using this data, using “AssetFamily” will return the minimum amount of RefinementOptions data.

 ###Endpoint
 Use the following endpoint to access this operation